Books, tools, gifts and workshops

 1-360-379-2617 Hours: Every day 11am - 5 pm

 “The Writers’ Workshoppe”?

-We also sell fun stuff.
-We try not to take ourselves too seriously because well,that’s exactly the kind of thing that constipates our writing and makes us cranky.
+We also sell fun writerly stuff.
+We try not to take ourselves too seriously because well, that’s exactly the kind of thing that clogs our writing and makes us cranky.
 So, we’ve got tee-shirts that say things like, “I Make Stuff Up” and “Revise, you know you want to,” and greeting cards and postcards about writing that make you laugh out loud.
 Oh, and there’s our famous Writers’ Block Chocolate and Coffee made locally in Port Townsend—items that have proven to open even the most blocked vein.

-Finally, when we first opened our shop four years ago, we hung a sign on the door that said:
+Finally, when we first opened our shop five years ago, we hung a sign on the door that said: